David Grizzle: Career

 In 2004, Grizzle served the State Department for 14 months as part of the U.S. Government's reconstruction efforts in Afghanistan, overseeing aviation, roads, power and communication reconstruction projects.
 After his time with the State Department, Grizzle returned to Continental where he founded the Customer Experience division.

 In 2009, Grizzle was appointed by President Obama to serve as Chief Counsel for the FAA.
 Until his departure in 2013, Grizzle's roles within the FAA included Acting Deputy Administrator and Chief Operating Officer.
 In his role as COO, Grizzle headed up Air Traffic Control.

-Philanthropy
+Family

-Grizzle serves on the board of directors for the American University of Afghanistan and Mission Aviation Fellowship.
-He and his wife, Anne, are parents to three adult sons and seven grandchildren.
+Grizzle and his wife, Anne, are parents to three adult sons and eight grandchildren.